-The Regulatory Framework
+The Regulatory Framework in the Financial Sector

-- 1. In both the UK and Ireland, legislation exists in the principal areas of financial services to protect the interests of investors, depositors in banks and other users of financial services.
+- 1. In the UK, legislation exists in the principal areas of financial services to protect the interests of investors, depositors in banks and other users of financial services.
 Regulated entities operating in the financial sector are required to comply with legal and regulatory requirements concerning the way their business is conducted.
-Compliance with those rules is monitored in four principal ways: - Internal monitoring by those charged with governance of the regulated entity; - Submission of regular returns by the regulated entity to the regulator; - Monitoring and, in some cases, inspection of the entity by the regulator; - Reports2 by the reporting entity's auditor on its financial statements and other specified matters required by legislation or by the regulator.
+Compliance with those rules is monitored in four principal ways: - Internal monitoring by those charged with governance of the regulated entity; - Submission of regular returns by the regulated entity to the regulator; - Monitoring and, in some cases, inspection of the entity by the regulator; - Reports by the reporting entity's auditor on its financial statements and other specified matters required by legislation or by the regulator.